Family Environment: Drug Using Parents (FEDUP) Working with parents with drug and alcohol problems

-In the final 2 sessions parents and children work together to develop a safety plan, which helps the child to identify circumstances where they might be at risk and take action to ensure they don't experience any harm.
+In the final 2 sessions parents and children worked together to develop a safety plan, which helped the child to identify circumstances where they might be at risk and take action to ensure they didn't experience any harm.

 "I even felt lonely when mum and dad were in the house because mentally they were completely out of it."

 Evaluating the impact